 In a city as full of food options as London, there are naturally plenty of places that fall on either end of the affordability spectrum.
-Some places are blow-out, celebratory places where only the incredibly wealthy could dine regularly.
+Some are blow-out, celebratory spots where only the incredibly wealthy could dine regularly.
 But there are also loads of affordable eateries spread out around London that serve up world-class grub.
-And when the list of Michelin-starred restaurants in London was released, a few affordable Michelin Guide eateries were also highlighted.
+And if you’re looking to find one, look no further than the Michelin Guide.
+Sure, you might know them for awarding Michelin-stars to the best restaurants in the world – and their tyres.
+But they also highlight incredible places to eat for all manner of budgets, such as these affordable Michelin Guide restaurants in London:

 1. BAO, multiple venues